An amazing zoom back in time with George Chakiris, who is not only Hollywood dance royalty but a gifted actor and recording artist.

 Chakiris was neither peer to Garland, nor the next generation.
-He was right in the middle.
-However, “Liza, the twelve year old, came into rehearsal a few times, dressed in darling little clothes and patent leather shoes.
+He was right in between.
+However, he said, “Liza, the twelve-year old, came into rehearsal a few times, dressed in darling little clothes and patent leather shoes.
 She was so eager to learn.
 I taught her a little something that the guys were doing.
 She learned so quickly.

 “Lee Minnelli, Liza’s step mother, was a very good friend of mine.
 Thanks to her, I went to the premiere of “Cabaret.”
 Liza’s instincts are so wonderful.

 “Just Imagine” is a favorite Judy Garland song of mine.
 It’s simple, direct, pure singing.
 Even Streisand, from time to time, does something to the melody of a song.
 Judy sings it as written — and it’s beautiful.”

 Loved seeing the Chakiris article.
 I’m one of her ‘boyfriends’ in the picture.
 I’m the one right behind her left shoulder.
 George was an incredible dancer, a great personal style and we all loved him.
 The last time I saw George was in London when he was doing West Side Story on stage and I was in the Army.
 Haven’t seen him in years.
 Wonderful to hear him talk about those days.
 Remember them well.
 I’ve been in SAG for almost 60 years and I vote for the Oscars.
 Hah.
 Just not famous yet.
 Watching Judy perform when I wasn’t dancing with her was a lesson on what to do on stage.
 She was a master and we all loved her.
 Thanks George and thank you Artsmeme for posting.